hilaryparker/HeadNeck/doc/statworkflow.md

 ## Prediction
 Above we gave motivation for why batch correction helped normalize the expression levels in different arrays.
 Now we'd like to convince you that this batch correction will help in prediction problems.

 Being able to predict an outcome of interest in a new sample is a major reason why we research genetic diseases.
 In this case, the outcome we care about is the HPV status.
-There were six samples in this case that did not have a reported HPV status.
-Below I will walk through how to build a predictor in order to identify the HPV status for these six samples.
+There were seven samples in this case that did not have a reported HPV status.
+Below I will walk through how to build a predictor in order to identify the HPV status for these seven samples.

 First, based on my previous research, I know that the level of correlation between the batch and the outcome can determine how much batch negatively impacts the performance of the predictor.
 While much of the variation in the data is due to unknown batches, I did find before that the prodcurement method was one of the most visible batches.
 Therefor I will look at the correlation between the procurement method and the HPV outcome.